Head of Advanced Transport,

 New Energy Vehicles – China’s term for cars powered by batteries or fuel cells – are generally exempt from these restrictions.
 The auction prices and the inconvenience of having to wait for years mean many buyers are short-circuiting the process and buying an electric vehicle.
 It is early days, but these policies are having a big impact.
 Six Chinese cities accounted for 21% of all EV sales globally in 2017.
 EV sales in these cities have risen 2-4 times faster than China’s already rapid national average growth rate.
-They increased eightfold in Beijing last year, sixfold in Shanghai and fivefold in Tianjin.
+They increased eightfold in Beijing since the introduction of these policies, sixfold in Shanghai and fivefold in Tianjin.

 The electric vehicle share of China’s overall vehicle market is still small, but it is growing fast.
 EV sales will hit around 1 million this year, representing close to 4% of all vehicles sold.
 China’s national auto plan is aiming for EVs to represent around 20% of sales by 2025, but that hides a lot of variation.
 Because of the municipal policies, adoption in the biggest, wealthiest cities will likely be much higher than this.
 Those wealthy markets are where global automakers make most of their sales, particularly in the high-end segments.
 China is the largest auto market in the world.
 Many automakers are scrambling to figure out just how hard Chinese cities will push these measures and what that means for their vehicle line-up over the next decade.